theirish81/redplant/doc/response_sidecars.md

   block: true
 ```

 This sidecar has no specific parameter.
+However, logging configuration will apply to determine where and how the metrics
+will be logged.

 ## Capture Sidecar